dodyg/practical-aspnetcore/projects/3-0/new-routing-8/README.md

-# New Routing - using RequestDelegate with HTTP verb filter
+# New Routing - Static file fallback

-Respond to a url pattern and filter the request based on HTTP verbs.
+Return a static page when your request does not match anything else using `MapFallbackToFile`.